AC/DC receiver design

-An AC/DC receiver design is a style of power supply of vacuum tube radio or television receivers that eliminated the bulky and expensive mains transformer.
-A side-effect of the design was that the receiver could in principle operate from a DC supply as well as an AC supply.
-Consequently, they were known as "AC/DC receivers".
+An AC/DC receiver design is a style of power supply of vacuum tube radio or television receivers that eliminated the bulky and expensive AC-only mains transformer.
+Having no mains transformer, receivers could operate from a DC supply as well as an AC supply (i.e., "AC/DC"), a feature which became less important as DC domestic electricity fell out of use.
+The design was maintained regardless due to its lower cost.

 Applicability to early radio and television

 In the early days of radio, mains electricity was supplied at different voltages in different places, and either direct current (DC) or alternating current (AC) was supplied.
 There are three ways of powering electronic equipment.
 AC-only equipment would rely on a transformer to provide the voltages for heater and plate circuits.
 AC/DC equipment would connect all the tube heaters in series to match the supply voltage; a rectifier would convert AC to the direct current required for operation.
 When connected to a DC supply, the rectifier stage of the power supply performed no active function.
 DC-only equipment would only run from a DC supply and included no rectifier stage.
-DC is almost never used in mains power distribution anymore.
+DC is no longer (or extremely rarely) used for mains power distribution.

 Different radio set models were required for AC, DC mains, and battery operation.
 For example, a 1933 Murphy radio with essentially the same circuit had different models for AC supply, DC supply, and battery operation.
 The introduction of AC/DC circuitry allowed a single model to be used on either AC or DC mains as a selling point, and some such models added "Universal" to their name (such sets usually had user-settable voltage tapping arrangements to cater for the wide range of voltages).

-The first ever AC/DC design of radio was the All American Five.
+The first AC/DC design of radio was the All American Five.
 The sole aim of the design was to eliminate the mains transformer.
 The lower cost of transformerless designs remained popular with manufacturers long after DC power distribution had disappeared.
 Several models were produced which dispensed with the power transformer, but had circuit features which only allowed operation from AC.
 Some early models were available in both AC-only and AC/DC versions, with the AC/DC versions sometimes slightly more expensive.